wachirawahomed/alx-system_engineering-devops/0x02-shell_redirections/README.md

--14-findthatword display lines containing the pattern “root” from the file /etc/passwd.\n -15-countthatword display the number of lines that contain the pattern “bin” in the file /etc/passwd.\n -16-whatsnext display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.\n
+-14-findthatword display lines containing the pattern “root” from the file /etc/passwd.\n -15-countthatword display the number of lines that contain the pattern “bin” in the file /etc/passwd.\n -16-whatsnext display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.\n -17-hidethisword display all the lines in the file /etc/passwd that do not contain the pattern “bin”.\n